top of page

 If your income is not fully covered by withholding, quarterly estimated payments are often required.

-Why the January 15 Deadline Is Important
+Why the January 15 Deadline Matters

 The fourth quarter estimated tax payment covers income earned from September 1 through December 31.
 Missing the January 15 deadline can result in underpayment penalties and interest, even if you intend to pay the full balance when filing your tax return.